Loop Fire: Background

+Fire origin

 The Loop Fire started at 05:19 on November 1, 1966, from a faulty electrical line at the U.S. Army's Los Pinetos Nike Missile Site.
 This facility is approximately 1 mile north of Contract Point.
 The fire burned downhill in a southwesterly direction under the influence of 40 to 60 mile per hour Santa Ana winds.
 Contract Point was a key anchor point on this east flank of the fire, which was designated as Division A. Suppression efforts in Division A on the morning of November 1 were focused on protecting the missile facility and establishing a control line south from that facility toward Contract Point.

+Incident

 By mid-day the north flank of the fire had been contained along the Santa Clara Fuelbreak up to Contract Point.
 With the exception of a few minor slop-overs, the east flank of the fire was holding along the ridge to a point 40 chains south of Contract Point (Stand 3).
-The Chilao Hotshot Crew, two Los Angeles County crews, and several tankers (engines) were working a large slop-over near Contract Point.
+The Chilao Hotshot Crew, two Los Angeles County crews, and several engines were working a large slop-over near Contract Point.
 At 12:00 the Dalton Hotshot Crew on-scene at Contract Point and were assigned by Division Boss William Westmoreland to build direct handline south from the Chilao crew along this east flank of the fire.
 At about 13:00 the Del Rosa Hotshot Crew arrived and Westmoreland directed them to work down the ridge ahead of the Dalton Crew.
 At 14:30 the El Cariso Hotshot Crew arrived on-scene.
 Line Boss Hugh Masterson briefed El Cariso Superintendent Gordon King.
 Masterson's instructions were to "leap-frog the Del Rosa crew and to cold-trail the fire edge if possible".
 He also mentioned that "the main ridge could be used as an alternate if impossible to follow the burned edge."

 El Cariso Superintendent King led his crew to a small bench below this south point of the ridge and held them there until he could determine if it was possible to cold-trail the fire edge all the way down.
 King could see the Los Angeles County dozers and crews working the lower edge of the fire and believed he could tie in with them.
 At about 14:45 Line Boss Masterson requested Division Boss Westmoreland to go down the east flank and make sure the crews were lined out.
 Westmoreland had a radio and several of the crews did not have radios, including the El Cariso Hotshots.
 By the time Westmoreland reached the tail end of the El Cariso crew, King had led the first units of his crew well down into the steep rocky chimney staying directly on the fire edge.
 As a result, King never had a radio exchange or face-to-face meeting with Westmoreland, who was his Division Boss.